Aisha-shaikh578/CampusVault/README.md

-Campus Vault - Student Resource Sharing Platform
+Campus Vault - Student's Resource Sharing Platform

 Overview

-Campus Vault is a modern resource-sharing platform built for students to organize, upload, search, and share academic resources such as notes, PDFs, previous year question papers, and useful learning links.
+Campus Vault is a modern resource-sharing platform built for students to organize, upload, search, download and share academic resources such as notes, PDFs, previous year question papers, and useful learning links.

-The goal of this project is to solve a common problem faced by students: losing important study materials across chats, drives, and social media groups.
+The goal of this project is to solve a common problem faced by students: losing important study materials across chats, drives, and social media platforms.
 Campus Vault provides a centralized place where students can securely store and access educational resources anytime.

 ---